geeknitin/express-rest-service/README.md

 Express application
 ===========

-This is a sample appplication using node, express and handlebars.
+This is a sample application using node, express and handlebars.